Clean strategy notebook with simple roadmap next to a rejected pile of tangled cables and unused tools

 There are thousands of AI tools available today.
 Your LinkedIn feed is full of them.
 Your inbox too.
 Everyone has an opinion on which one will change your business.

-The result?
-Tool fatigue.
-Shiny object syndrome.
-Failed adoptions that wasted time and money.
+The result is predictable: tool fatigue, shiny object syndrome, failed adoptions that wasted time and money.

 You don't need another tool.
 You need to know which problem to solve first.